 Enjoy Warm, Dry, Fiery & Light Meals

 When the weather is cool, wet, and cloudy, it’s important to seek the opposite qualities in our foods: warm, dry, fiery, and light.
-A Kapha-pacifying diet should therefore include lots of lightly cooked and lightly oiled vegetables and fruit, like apples, beets, bitter greens, broccoli, cabbage, pears and pomegranates.
+A Kapha-pacifying diet should therefore include lots of lightly cooked and lightly oiled vegetables and fruit, like berries, beets, bitter greens, broccoli, cabbage, leeks, pears and pomegranates.

 Incorporate Bitter, Astringent & Pungent Tastes